Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

 Assuming the relationship between stress and strain to be described by Hooke's law, the governing conservation of linear momentum equation, a generalisation of Newton's second law, can be given in strong integral form as:

-where small deformations are assumed \ie no distinction is made between the initial and deformed configurations; $\rho$ is the density, $\boldsymbol{u}$ is the unknown total displacement vector, $\boldsymbol{n}$ is the outward-pointing surface unit normal vector, $\boldsymbol{\nabla}$ is the del operator, $\lambda$ is the first Lam\'{e} parameter, $\mu$ is the second Lam\'{e} parameter, synonymous with the shear modulus, $\textbf{I}$ is the second-order identity tensor, and $\boldsymbol{f}_b$ is a body force acceleration.
+Small deformations are assumed \ie no distinction is made between the initial and deformed configurations; $\rho$ is the initial density, $\boldsymbol{u}$ is the unknown total displacement vector, $\boldsymbol{n}$ is the outward-pointing surface unit normal vector, $\boldsymbol{\nabla}$ is the del operator, $\lambda$ is the first Lam\'{e} parameter, $\mu$ is the second Lam\'{e} parameter, synonymous with the shear modulus, $\textbf{I}$ is the second-order identity tensor, and $\boldsymbol{f}_b$ is a body force acceleration.
 To avoid unnecessary complexity, the material properties ($\rho$, $\mu$ and $\lambda$) are assumed to be uniform and isotropic; however, this assumption is not required.
-It should be noted that the finite volume method directly discretises this strong integral form of the governing equation, without requiring weighting functions and/or the weak form of the equation.
-This point will be discussed further when comparing the ``standard'' finite volume method with the ``standard'' finite element method in Section \ref{sec:compareFVandFE}.
+It should be noted that the finite volume method directly discretises this strong integral form of the governing equation, without requiring weighting functions, the weak form of the equation or the use of the Gauss divergence theorem.